zoopx-labs/universal-router-evm/BACKEND_BLUEPRINT_EVM.md

 - **Execution Relayer**
   - Watches EVM events (`BridgeInitiated`, `IntentConsumed`)
+  - Prefer listening to `UniversalBridgeInitiated` for canonical, pre-computed `messageHash` and `globalRouteId` values; use those keys for idempotency across workers
   - Builds and submits txs (universalBridgeTransfer, mint/redeem)
   - Manages gas, nonces, replay protection

+- **Finalizer Worker (destination)**
+  - Responsible for performing the destination-side finalize flow.
+Two common modes:
+    - Adapter-driven: call into partner adapter which then calls `finalizeMessage` on `Router`.
+    - Relayer-driven: backend/relayer calls the adapter (or calls `finalizeMessage` if adapter is not set to restrict).
+  - Responsibilities:
+    - Observe incoming token transfers to destination adapter/vault (or rely on `UniversalBridgeInitiated` logs and off-chain routing to confirm received funds)
+    - Compute and verify `messageHash`/`globalRouteId` using on-chain helpers so values match the chain's `UniversalBridgeInitiated`/message preimage
+    - Call adapter/finalizer to execute `finalizeMessage(...)` and mark the message as used on-chain
+    - Record `FeeApplied` events and update accounting for protocol, LP, and relayer shares

 - **Reconciliation & Accounting**
   - Records cross-chain transfer state machine: